Ezra Levant: Candidacy and resignation

 Later in 2001, Levant returned to Calgary to practise law.
 By February 2002 he had won the Canadian Alliance party nomination for the riding of Calgary Southwest, but stepped aside after public pressure so that new party leader Stephen Harper could run there in a 2002 by-election.
 When the by-election was called, Levant, who said he spent over $150,000 to gain the nomination, announced on March 28 that he would not step aside.
 Later that night, however, he relented after widespread pressure from the party and accusations that he was putting himself ahead of the party.
+His campaign communication director was Pierre Poilievre, future Leader of the Official Opposition.

 Organizing rallies

 On December 4, 2016, Levant organized a political rally at the Legislature in Edmonton, Alberta, during which the crowd chanted 'lock her up', referring to Rachel Notley.
 Commentators were critical since Notley has never been accused of any crime.
 Commentators stated the rally imported the worst aspects of US politics into Canada.